AlignMixup: Improving Representations By Interpolating Aligned Features: Experiments

 \paragraph{Alignment resolution}

-We ablate the effect of aligning $\vA$ at different spatial resolutions.
+Given the best settings of AlignMixup/AE, we investigate the effect of aligning $\vA$ at different spatial resolutions.
 The default is $4 \times 4$, denoted as $\vA_{4 \times 4}$.
-Here, we investigate $2 \times 2$ ($\vA_{2 \times 2}$), obtained by average pooling, and $8 \times 8$ ($\vA_{8 \times 8}$), by removing downsampling from the last convolutional layer.
+We also experiment $2 \times 2$ ($\vA_{2 \times 2}$), obtained by average pooling, and $8 \times 8$ ($\vA_{8 \times 8}$), by removing downsampling from the last convolutional layer.
 The accuracy of $8 \times 8$ is only slightly better than $4 \times 4$ by $0.02\%$, while being computationally more expensive.
 Thus, we choose $4 \times 4$ as the default.
 By contrast, aligning at $2 \times 2$ is worse than not aligning at all.
 This may be due to soft correspondences causing loss of information by averaging.